magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 ![](images/screens/v091/wordpress_breeds.jpg)

-## Create a blueprint to deploy our services
+## Create a blueprint to deploy our breeds
 We can now combine our breeds in a simple blueprint ready for deployment.
+The Vamp blueprint will create scalable services by joining each breed description with a scale description (the resources to assign).
-Vamp groups services (breeds) in clusters that are used as load balancing units to allow easy distribution of incoming traffic - more on this later.
-The blueprint also specifies other runtime information, such as resources which should be assigned to each service (the scale).
+Services are grouped in clusters to allow distribution of incoming traffic - more on this later.

 ### Create the blueprint
 Our blueprint will use two clusters - one for the database service and one for the Wordpress service.
+We have described the `scale` inline, but we could have stored these as separate artifacts and referenced them from here (as we have done with the `breed`).

 ```
 name: wp_demo            # name of our blueprint